jhmcstanton/jhmcstanton.github.io/posts/brews/2019-05-06-dwights-honey-orange-wheat-v2.markdown

 In addition to changing to all grain we made several ingredient upgrades.
 First, the honey changed from basic clover honey to orange blossom honey.
 I have never seen orange blossom honey in stores near my house before, but I have tried mead made with it and the orange is very obvious.
 The consistency of the particular brand of orange blossom honey I tried is also much runnier than clover honey and a lot easier to work with.

-We also upgraded our yeast from simple [Muntons Ale Yeast](https://www.muntonshomebrew.com/category/yeasts-and-other-products/) to a White Labs [WLP-029 K&ouml;lsh ale yeast](https://www.whitelabs.com/yeast-bank/wlp029-german-ale-k-lsch-yeast).
+We also upgraded our yeast from simple [Muntons Ale Yeast](https://www.muntonshomebrew.com/category/yeasts-and-other-products/) to a White Labs [WLP-029 K&ouml;lcsh ale yeast](https://www.whitelabs.com/yeast-bank/wlp029-german-ale-k-lsch-yeast).
 This should provide a crisp, clean tasting beer.

 ## Recipe: Dwight's Honey Orange Wheat v2